csurgay/ansible-training/lessons/08_Variables/README.md

 > [!NOTE]
 > The above directory layout is best practice, where Playbooks are mappings of a set Roles to a set of Inventory.

+> [!WARNING]
+> Still, the sheer number of locations for Variable definitions are impossible keep track of.

+> [!TIP]
+> Avoid Precedence conflicts by planning Variable placement and name Variables differently if possible.

 ---
 ### Magic variables